-The back-story behind aquaculture’s forward-thinking company
+The back-story to aquaculture’s forward-thinking company

 In 2009, Prairie AquaTech (PAT) was formalized as a company and sights were set on the future of aquaculture protein production.
-The team grew to include production staff, experts in aquaculture and the leadership of proven entrepreneur, Mark Luecke.
+The team grew to include production staff, experts in aquaculture and the leadership of proven entrepreneur Mark Luecke.

-Mark provided key guidance in obtaining funding, staffing and collaborative partnerships to take Prairie AquaTech to the next level—one that would be capable of supplying aquafeed manufacturers around the globe with high quality protein.
-To this end, aquaculture experts Bill Harris, PhD and Steven Craig, PhD were enlisted.
+Mark provided key guidance in obtaining funding, staffing and collaborative partnerships to take Prairie AquaTech to the next level—one that would be capable of supplying aquafeed manufacturers around the globe with high-quality protein.
+To this end, aquaculture experts Bill Harris, PhD, and Steven Craig, PhD, were enlisted.

 …and ME-PRO became ready for market as a protein ingredient.